Lista de chequeo para una mudanza

 4. The Most Costly Mistakes Occur Before and After Moving Day

-We tend to focus so much on packaging that we forget two crucial steps that happen outside of D-day and that can cause major inconveniences.
+We tend to focus so much on packing that we forget two crucial steps that happen outside of D-day and can cause major inconvenience.

 cardboard wardrobe boxes